 Pro Compe freewheel with the rare 13t sprocket

 Classic European freewheels have an odd number of ratchet teeth and two pawls directly opposite one another, so only one pawl engages at a time.
-SunTour New Winner and bodies, and some Perfect and Pro Compe bodies, have an even number of ratchet teeth and two pawls directly opposite one another.
+Some Perfect and Pro Compe bodies have an even number of ratchet teeth and two pawls directly opposite one another.
 As you turn the freewheel slowly backwards, you can hear it go ttick-ttick-ttick as the two pawls engage at (nearly) the same time.
 Unless the freewheel's bearings are adjusted just short of binding, chain pull rocks the outer body one way, then the other as the wheel turns, making a light clunk-clunk noise.
-The outer ring of some of these freewheels has a tendency to unscrew, probably worsened by this excess motion.
+The outer ring of Perfect and Pro Compe freewheels has a tendency to unscrew, probably worsened by this excess motion.
 If the clunk-clunk noise starts or gets worse, check right away whether the outer ring is coming loose.
 Twice I have had one come off completely, dumping all the bearing balls out of the freewheel.
 Both times, I managed to ride home after screwing the outer ring back on, taking care not to coast.

 The freewheel can be restored with about 100 new 1/8" bearing balls -- but as the saying goes, an ounce of prevention is worth a pound of cure.
-Disassembly of a freewheel usually makes no sense, but this is the exception.
+Disassembly of a freewheel body usually makes no sense, but this is the exception.
+Every time I have rebuilt one of these freewheel bodies, I have found that removing one of the two paper-thin shims under the outer ring leaves the bearings in perfect adjustment.
 Instructions are in our article on rebuilding freewheels.
 You do not have to disassemble the freewheel completely to make this modification.
 SunTour new Winner body

 New Winner body

-The New Winner body is unlike the others, and cleverly designed to take 5 or 6 sprockets in 5.5mm spacing; 6 or 7 sprockets in 5mm spacing.
+The New Winner body is cleverly designed to take 5 or 6 sprockets in 5.5mm spacing; 6 or 7 sprockets in 5mm spacing.
 The outer sprocket can be as small as 13 teeth with 6 sprockets, or 12 teeth with 7 sprockets.
 New Winner bodies have an adjustable lockring rather than shims and generally were supplied in correct adjustment.
-Two of the special tools shown below, now rare, are needed to disassemble or adjust the New Winner body, but this work is very rarely necessary.
+Two of the special tools shown below, now rare, are used to disassemble or adjust the New Winner body, but this work is very rarely necessary.
+You may be able to get by with one of these tools and a chain whip, with the freewheel body mounted on a wheel, but two are needed for convenience of bearing adjustment.

-New Winner bodies exist in two forms; early and late.
-Early models have bodies machined from solid and have squared notches for the large sprockets.
+New Winner bodies exist in two forms: early and late.
+Early models have bodies machined from a solid block of steel and have squared notches for the large sprockets.
 Late type have a shaped body (forged or cast), are slightly lighter and have deeper, curved grooves for the splined sprockets.
 These late bodies accept older Perfect and Pro Compe sprockets without modification.

 Spoke Divider